 • UK residents will have to follow MTD if they have foreign property income that meets the threshold (may be combined with other self-employment or UK property turnovers).

 • Digital records of all transactions will be needed.
-These will form the basis of the quarterly updates.
+These will form the basis of the quarterly updates, which must include the information set out in HMRC's Update notice.

 • If you are not already using software for your record-keeping/accounting, you will need to learn how to use a spreadsheet or some type of accounting software or App which is MTD compliant.